Back to School Sale: $100 OFF Sitewide Shop now

 To start with, PCOS can result in the shedding of hair regularly.
 You begin to see hair on your comb, clothes, or furniture than usual.
 Sometimes, when you sleep, your pillowcase collects hair overnight.
 Or if you’re in the shower, you may find clumps of hair here and there.

-Note that this stuff may happen regularly and not be a symptom of PCOS hair loss, however, it becomes a problem if you’re losing hair frequently and in larger clumps than usual.
+Note that this stuff may happen regularly and is not a symptom of PCOS hair loss.
+However, it becomes a problem if you lose hair frequently and in larger clumps than usual.

 Furthermore, PCOS hair loss may result in the scalp becoming more itchy and dry 1 .
 In fact, some individuals with PCOS have reported coming down with dandruff and buildup.
 The hair becomes more finer, and harder to style or even relax without applying many hair products.

-Typically, PCOS results in the loss of hair mainly in the frontal-parietal region, and gets significantly thinner in the middle.
+Typically, PCOS results in hair loss mainly in the frontal-parietal region, and gets significantly thinner in the middle.

 According to the Ludwig scale, there are three stages of hair loss in women 10 .
 They are;